You want your system to work in harmony with campus IT—we can provide the knowledge and skills needed to do that.

 Each system has a local model for the data it uses to fulfill its functions.
 When that data is shared between systems, however, it should be transformed into the form of an “Enterprise Data Object” (EDO).
 EDOs are models designed not to fulfill the needs of any particular system, but to represent a shared notion of that information across all its campus uses.
 Because such notions change far less often than process or technology, EDOs serve as a stable lingua franca that all systems can understand.

-EDOs are designed in close cooperation between EIS architects and business process owners, and published in the bMeta Enterprise Metadata Repository.
+EDOs are designed in close cooperation between Integrations architects and business process owners, and published in the bMeta Enterprise Metadata Repository.